DIAGNijmegen/git-novice/_episodes/09-conflict.md

 > > ~~~
 > > {: .output}
 > >
-> > The conflict message here is mostly the same as it was for `mars.txt`, but
+> > The conflict message here is mostly the same as it was for `README.md`, but
 > > there is one key additional line:
 > >
 > > ~~~